Home > Board Charter

 Meetings shall be conducted at least on a quarterly basis.
 The Chairman of the Board or any Director may request for additional meetings to table matters of urgency.
 Except in cases of emergencies, seven (7) days notice of every Board meeting shall be provided in writing.

 Matters arising at Board meeting shall be decided by consensus through discussion.
 In the case where consensus cannot be reached, it shall be decided by majority of votes.
-In accordance with Section 149 of the Company’s Constitution, the Chairman of the meeting shall not have a second or casting vote.
+In accordance with Section 124 of the Company’s Constitution, the Chairman of the meeting shall have a second or casting vote.

 The Chairman and the Company Secretary shall undertake the primary responsibility for preparing the Board’s agenda which include matters specifically reserved for the Board’s decision.
 The Board shall record its deliberation, in terms of the issues discussed, and the conclusions thereof, in discharging its duties and responsibilities.

-Minutes shall be prepared within fourteen (14) days of each Board meeting and circulated in draft form.
+Minutes are targeted to be prepared within fourteen (14) days following each Board meeting and will be circulated in draft form.
 The draft minutes will be re-circulated with the Board papers for signing at the following meeting.
 Issues discussed in arriving at each Board’s decisions shall be recorded.

 A record of submissions, papers and materials presented to the Board is maintained and held by the Company Secretary, together with minutes of meetings and made accessible to all Directors.